George Croghan: Later life

 As noted above, before completion of the Fort Stanwix Treaty in November 1768, the Six Nations sold Croghan 127,000 acres in New York bordering Lake Otsego, plus numerous tracts for his friends.
-At the large conference, attended by more than 3100 Iroquois, the Six Nations demanded (on his part) that the Crown recognize these and other pre-treaty sales.
+At the large conference, attended by more than 3100 Haudenosaunee, the Six Nations demanded (on his part) that the Crown recognize these and other pre-treaty sales.
 They also asked that a grant by them of 2,500,000 acre on the Ohio to Trent and his associates be made part of the treaty.
 Third, they wanted to ensure that should Pennsylvania seize the 200,000 acre which the Indians had granted to Croghan at the Forks of the Ohio, they requested that the Crown grant Croghan as much land elsewhere.
 Sir William Johnson was censured by the Crown for aiding Croghan's private land dealings, and the government refused to ratify these private requests.

 Facing bankruptcy, Croghan "drew bills payable on Samuel Wharton in London" for thousands of pounds in order to patent his New York land.
 Crippled with gout and hounded by creditors, Croghan sought refuge in Croghan Forest, which totaled more than 250,000 acres.
 Its remote setting did not protect him when the Wharton bills were returned for nonpayment in February 1770.

 Croghan Hall gave the ailing Croghan a refuge from lawsuits and debtors' prison, but he could do little more than watch as settlers poured into the Ohio Country on land he considered to be his.
 Pennsylvania appointed officials for newly established Bedford County in 1771.